phax/as2-lib/README.md

 # News and noteworthy

-* v4.0.2 - work in progress
+* v4.0.2 - 2018-04-05
-  * improved client configurability
+  * improved client configurability and customizability
+  * Switching back to preferring BC PKCS12 key store, because JDK PKCS 12 key store is partially case insensitive
 * v4.0.1 - 2018-03-27
   * Updated to BouncyCastle 1.59
   * When using the non-servlet version, the values for the `source_ip` and `destination_ip` fields were fixed (see https://github.com/phax/as2-server/issues/20)